Extra Hotel Savings

-Let’s say you need a lodging for 10 days and will use an online booking site to check rates.
-You can book each single night separately.
-It means that you need to check the booking site 10 times to get the price at each night.
+Let’s say you need a hotel for 7 days and use an online booking site to check rates.
+You can book each night separately.
+It means that you need to check the booking site 7 times to get the price at each night.
 Alternatively, you can book two nights together.
-To get all rates with two nights together, you need to check the site additional 9 times (night 1 and night 2 together, night 2 and night 3 together, and so on).
-To get the rates of 3 nights together, you need to check the booking site 8 times.
+In that case, you need to check the site additional 6 times: night 1 and night 2 together, night 2 and night 3 together, and so on.
+To get the rates of 3 nights together, you need to check the booking site 5 times.
 So on and so forth.
-To get all possible rate combinations, you have to check the booking site 10 + 9 + 8 + 7 + 6 + 5 + 4 + 3 + 2 + 1 = 55 times.
-But that’s just rate combinations, the real solution is a combination of 10 nights with any of the above rate combinations.
-Sometimes you do want to check multiple different hotels.
-Number of combinations will grow exponentially.
-Very quickly you will have thousands of possibilities to test.
-Even if you are really a genius and eventually work out the answer, you will find the original rates have changed when you are ready to click the booking button.
-Do you want to start from the beginning again?
+To get all possible rate combinations, you have to check the booking site 7 + 6 + 5 + 4 + 3 + 2 + 1 = 28 times.
+But those are just rate combinations.
+The real solution is a combination of 7 nights with any of the above rate combinations, e.g. 2 nights + 3 nights + 2 nights.

-The good news is that FindOptimal can do all of the above for you in several seconds.
-All you need to do is to define the date range and select all hotel candidates.
+Second, FindOptimal can help you to find the best hotel combinations.
+All you need to do is defining the date range and selecting hotel candidates, if you’d like.
 FindOptimal will retrieve all the rates, create all the combinations and calculate the best solution for you.
 Furthermore, you can limit the number of hotel switching to a certain number, set up your own switching cost, and request the hotels not too far from each other.
-All those constraints will be respected during the optimization.
+All those requirements will be respected during the optimization.